A Tale Of Two Markets - Cramer's Mad Money (10/30/17)

 Snap Inc. (NYSE:SNAP)

-Cramer re-visited the once red-hot IPO of Snap which eventually fell out of flavor.
+Cramer re-visited the once red-hot IPO of Snap which eventually fell out of favor.
 He wanted to find out if the stock is worth a buy at current levels.
 After hitting a peak of $29.44, the stock fell down and bottomed around $11.28 in mid-August.
 "But now, the situation's starting to get different.
 Almost all the hype surrounding Snap has dissipated, the enthusiasm surrounding the stock has completely vanished, and even though the share price has been steadily working its way higher since the August lows, the recent strength's gotten very little attention," said Cramer.

 The stock has rallied 30% from its lows to stabilize before its upcoming quarter on November 7th.
 The company had reported a huge loss related to IPO costs in May along with slow user growth.
 That continued in its earnings in August.
-Cramer thinks even though the stock has rebound from its lows it will not be able to pare its under-performance.
+Cramer thinks even though the stock has rebounded from its lows it will not be able to pare its under-performance.
 Their revenue grew by 589% in 2016.
 "Those numbers were always going to have to decelerate, but they slowed faster than investors had hoped.
 In the latest quarters, Snap delivered 286% and 153% revenue growth respectively, and while that's terrific in absolute terms, it was weaker than Wall Street had been expecting," added Cramer.

 The company is burning through cash with stock-based compensation expense, marketing, R&D and operations.
 "Nobody had any idea when Snap would be profitable at the time of the IPO.
 If anything, it's just more murky now," added Cramer.
 The stock still trades at 12 times next year's sales which is lofty compared to its peers.
 Also, major shareholders are holding on to the stock for a better exit point.